Haunteon/Personal-AP-Archive/README.md

 - Action Rando
   - Basic actions in Action Guide
 - Capture Sanity
-  - Captures are location checks.
+  - Captures are given as items.
 If you don't have the item for it, immediately uncapture.
-- Checkpoint Sanity
+- Outfit Doors
-  - Checkpoints are location checks.
-Checkpoints are free to warp to, they are not items.
+  - Outfits will be Items
 - Regional Coin Checks
-  - every 25 Coins colected will be a location
-- Shops
-  - You can add locations for every shop item that costs Gold and/or Regional coins
-  - Outfits Door Outfits cannot be used in game until you receive them as an item
+  - Just enough to get you all the Outfit Door Moons
 - Warp Painting Logic
 - More Goals
   - Main Ending
   - World Peace
+  - Darker Side

-Capture Sanity Starting Items - These Captures do not give Checks
+Capture Sanity Starting Items
 - Frog
 - Spark Pylon (Wire)
 - Chain Chomp